-Clinical Cuidalina Docommon detions Clinical Guideline Recommendations The said to the life T7D in the said to th The weight gain associated with TZDs in some patients may be partly affect by combination therapy with metforming. offset by combination therapy with metformin.
-Carefully assess PPG levels if the HbA{1c} level is elevated and pre- prandial glucose measurements are at target levels.
-Instruct patients to assess PPG levels periodically to detect unrecognized exaggerated PPG excursions even when the HbA {1c} level is at or near target.
-Individualize treatment regimens to accommodate patient exercise patterns.
-Administer basal insulin in the evening if fasting glucose is elevated.
-Long-acting insulin analogs are associated with less hypoglycemia than NPH insulin.
-National Cholesterol Therapeutic lifestyle changes (TLC) remain an essential modality in Education Program: clinical management.
-Implications of When low density lipoprotein cholesterol (LDL-C) lowering drug therapy is Recent Clinical Trials for the National employed in high risk or moderately high risk patients, it is advised that Cholesterol intensity of therapy be sufficient to achieve ≥30 to 40% reduction in LDL- Education Program C levels.
-If drug therapy is a component of cholesterol management for a given patient, it is prudent to employ doses that will achieve at least a Adult Treatment moderate risk reduction.
-Panel III Guidelines Standard hydroxymethylglutaryl-coenzyme A (HMG-CoA) reductase (2004) 74 inhibitors (statin) doses are defined as those that lower LDL-C levels by 30 to 40%.
-The same effect may be achieved by combining lower doses of statins with other drugs or products (e.g., bile acid sequestrants, ezetimibe, nicotinic acid, plant stanols/sterols). • When LDL-C level is well above 130 mg/dL (e.g., ≥160 mg/dL), the dose of statin may have to be increased or a second agent (e.g., a bile acid sequestrant, ezetimibe, nicotinic acid) may be required.
-Alternatively, maximizing dietary therapy (including use of plant stanols/sterols) combined with standard statin doses may be sufficient to attain goals.
-Fibrates may have an adjunctive role in the treatment of patients with Fibrates may have an adjunctive role in the treatment of patients with high triglycerides (TG) and low high-density lipoprotein cholesterol (HDL- C), especially in combination with statins.
-In high risk patients with high TG or low HDL-C levels, consideration can be given to combination therapy with fibrates or nicotinic acid and a LDL lowering agent.
-Several clinical trials support the efficacy of nicotinic acid, which raises HDL-C, for reduction of coronary heart disease (CHD) risk, both when used alone and in combination with statins.
-The combination of a statin with nicotinic acid produces a marked reduction of LDL-C and a striking rise in HDL-C. Treatment of heterozygous familial hypercholesterolemia Begin LDL-C lowering drugs in young adulthood.
-TLC indicated for all persons.
-Statins, first line of therapy (start dietary therapy simultaneously).
-Bile acid sequestrants (if necessary in combination with statins).
-If needed, consider triple drug therapy (statins and bile acid sequestrants) and nicotinic acid).
-Treatment of homozygous familial hypercholesterolemia Statins may be moderately effective in some persons.
+Clinical Guideline Recommendations ezetimibe.
+When ezetimibe is coadministered with a statin, monitor transaminase levels as clinically indicated, and discontinue ezetimibe if persistent alanine transaminase elevations >3 times upper limit of normal OCCUr.
+Gemfibrozil should not be initiated in patients on statin therapy because of an increased risk for muscle symptoms and rhabdomyolysis.
+Fenofibrate may be considered concomitantly with a low- or moderate- intensity statin only if the benefits from ASCVD risk reduction or triglyceride lowering when triglycerides are >500 mg/dL, are judged to outweigh the potential risk for adverse effect.Renal status should be evaluated before fenofibrate initiation, within three Renal status should be evaluated before fenotibrate initiation, within three months after initiation, and every six months thereafter.
+Assess renal safety with both a serum creatinine level and an estimated glomerular filtration rate based on creatinine.
+Fenofibrate should not be used if moderate or severe renal impairment, defined as estimated glomerular filtration rate <30 mL/min per 1.73 m 2 , is present.
+If estimated glomerular filtration rate is between 30 and 59 mL/min per 1.73 m 2 , the dose of fenofibrate should not exceed 54 mg/day. • If, during follow-up, the estimated glomerular filtration rate decreases persistently to \leq 30 mL/min per 1.73 m 2 , fenofibrate should be discontinued.
+If eicosapentaenoic acid and/or docosahexanoic acid are used for the management of equipse hypertrighteerideeria, defined as trighteerideerideerideerideerideerideerideeri management of severe hypertriglyceridemia, defined as triglycerides ≥500 mg/dL, it is reasonable to evaluate the patient for gastrointestinal disturbances, skin changes, and bleeding.
+National Cholesterol Therapeutic lifestyle changes remain an essential modality in clinical Education Program: management.
+Implications of When LDL-C lowering drug therapy is employed in high risk or Recent Clinical Trials moderately high risk patients, it is advised that intensity of therapy be for the National sufficient to achieve ≥30 to 40% reduction in LDL-C levels.
+If drug therapy Cholesterol is a component of cholesterol management for a given patient, it is Education Program prudent to employ doses that will achieve at least a moderate risk Adult Treatment Panel III Guidelines reduction.
+(2004) 79 Standard HMG-CoA reductase inhibitors (statin) doses are defined as these that laward DL C layeds by 20 to 40%.
+The same affect may be (2004) those that lower LDL-C levels by 30 to 40%.
+The same effect may be achieved by combining lower doses of statins with other drugs or products (e.g., bile acid sequestrants, ezetimibe, nicotinic acid, plant stanols/sterols).
+When LDL-C level is well above 130 mg/dL (e.g., ≥160 mg/dL), the dose of statin may have to be increased or a second agent (e.g., a bile acid sequestrant, ezetimibe, nicotinic acid) may be required.
+Alternatively, maximizing dietary therapy (including use of plant stanols/sterols) combined with standard statin doses may be sufficient to attain goals. • Fibrates may have an adjunctive role in the treatment of patients with high triglycerides and low HDL-C, especially in combination with statins.
+In high risk patients with high triglycerides or low HDL-C levels, consideration can be given to combination therapy with fibrates or nicotinic acid and a LDL lowering agent.
+Several clinical trials support the efficacy of nicotinic acid, which raises HDL-C, for reduction of coronary heart disease risk, both when used alone and in combination with statins.
+The combination of a statin with nicotinic acid produces a marked reduction of LDL-C and a striking rise in